latlongmx/LocationIntelligence-Front/README.md

 Important:
 -------

+Check that the following libraries are inside the folder bower_components:

+* angular-ui-bootstrap
+* angular-multilevelpushmenu
+* md5

 * After run gulp inject, inside client directory, in index.html, adjust the jquery library before the library angular: